WSG Meaning: The Secret Behind This Trending Slang

 You: Just finishing up some work.
 You?

-The WSG meaning slang is most common in the U.S. and Canada, especially among Gen Z, where it’s used as a casual greeting in texts and DMs.
+WSG is most common in the U.S. and Canada, especially among Gen Z, where it’s used as a casual greeting in texts and DMs.
 It’s less common in formal British English or other global languages.”

 In other regions: